-The following sections summarise the stages and associated tasks and outcomes typically involved in carrying out a full HRA of a development plan, based on various guidance documents [See reference 17] [See reference 18] [See reference 19].
-This report presents the outputs of the first tasks outlined below, under Stage 1: HRA Screening and presents the outputs of Stage 2: Appropriate Assessment.
+3.10 The following sections summarise the stages and associated tasks and outcomes typically involved in carrying out a full HRA of a development plan, based on various guidance documents [See reference 17] [See reference 18] [See reference 19].
+This report presents the outputs of the tasks outlined below under Stage 1: HRA Screening and Stage 2: Appropriate Assessment.